Medically reviewed by Drugs.com. Last updated on May 10, 2019.

 - Antineoplastic Agent, PARP Inhibitor

 Rucaparib is a poly (ADP-ribose) polymerase (PARP) enzyme inhibitor, including PARP1, PARP2, and PARP3.
 PARP enzymes are involved in DNA transcription, cell cycle regulation, and DNA repair.
-By inhibiting PARP, rucaparib may cause increased formation of PARP-DNA complexes, resulting in DNA damage, apoptosis, and cell death.
-Increased cytotoxicity due to rucaparib was observed in tumor cell lines deficient in BRCA1/2 and other DNA repair genes.
+By inhibiting PARP, rucaparib may cause increased formation of PARP-DNA complexes, resulting in DNA damage, apoptosis, and cancer cell death.
+Increased cytotoxicity and anti-tumor activity due to rucaparib was observed in tumor cell lines deficient in BRCA1/2 and other DNA repair genes.

 Cmax is increased by 20%, AUC is increased by 38%, and Tmax is delayed by 2.5 hours following a high-fat meal (as compared to the fasting state)